 2) Determine performance obligations.

-Once the contract is outlined, users will identify performance obligations (POBs), which are essentially promises to to deliver transferable goods or perform a service for the customer.
+Once the contract is outlined, users will identify performance obligations (POBs), which are essentially promises to deliver transferable goods or perform a service for the customer.

 3) Establish transaction price.